 Ozan Aydogan

 Growing up in a family of storytellers, Ozan Aydogan (1993) gets fascinated by the art of storytelling at a young age.
-The bedtime stories from Eastern Turkey that his parents tell him, the old fairytale books that his mother harvests at flea markets and the lively anecdotes that reach his bedroom from the living room, accompanied by the sweet smell of raki and the sounds of the saz.
+The bedtime stories from Eastern Turkey that his parents tell him, the old fairy tale books that his mother harvests at flea markets and the lively anecdotes that reach his bedroom from the living room, accompanied by the sweet smell of raki and the sounds of the saz.
 Witnessing all those stories arouses an interest in him that has never shown itself to him before.
 And so it doesn’t take long before his first works see the light of day.
 Those are raps at first.
 But after reading Lord Byron during high school on the advice of a friend, he starts writing poetry.
 Between those two streams the seed is planted that will later germinate into spoken word.

 After a few years, during his internship at Artiance, a center for the arts, a new love appears before him; acting.
 While doing his first play, immediately writing all of its songs and contributing by writing mono- and dialogues, he has his first experiences with playwriting.
 From that moment on he keeps telling stories.
-He has done so with a starring role in Orkater’s The Stranger, in the Videoland series Amsterdam Vice in which he plays a guest role, in Paris at the Poetry Slam World Championship – after becoming Poetry Slam Champion of the Netherlands in 2018 – and in Athens with Dries Verhoeven’s Phobiarama.
+He has done so by portraying Matthew in Robert Icke’s Judas at International Theater Amsterdam, Wehsal in the FC Bergman and International Theater Amsterdam co-production The Magic Mountain (based on the eponymous novel by Thomas Mann) which was programmed for the Edinburgh Festival ’22, ‘Little Charles’ Aiken in August: Osage County by Toneelgroep Maastricht, by appearing as Hassan in the Videoland series Amsterdam Vice, performing at the Poetry Slam World Championship in Paris – after becoming Poetry Slam Champion of the Netherlands in 2018 – and in Athens with Dries Verhoeven’s Phobiarama.

 Ozan graduated from Drama & Contemporary Music Theater at the University of the Arts in Amsterdam.